Pudd'nhead Wilson: Technology and subversion

 The novel features the technological innovation of the use of fingerprints as forensic evidence.
 "The reader knows from the beginning who committed the murder, and the story foreshadows how the crime will be solved.
 The circumstances of the denouement, however, possessed in its time great novelty, for fingerprinting had not then come into official use in crime detection in the United States.
 Even a man who fooled around with it as a hobby was thought to be a simpleton, a 'pudd'nhead'."

 Characters

 Roxy

 Roxana is a slave, originally owned by Percy Driscoll and freed upon his death.
 Roxy is 1/16 black, or 15/16 white.
 With a fair complexion, brown eyes, and straight brown hair, she looks more white than black, which makes sense based on her ancestry.
-As she was born into slavery, she is still considered a slave and is associated with blacks.
-She identifies as black, and speaks the dialect of slaves in the antebellum Deep South.
-She is the mother of Valet de Chambre and acts as nanny to Thomas Driscoll.
-Due to her son's overwhelming percentage of European ancestry and appearance, she switches him with Driscoll's son when the boys are infants, hoping to guarantee Chambers freedom and an upper-class upbringing.
+Since she was born into slavery, she is still considered a slave and is associated with blacks.
+She identifies as black and speaks the dialect of slaves in the antebellum Deep South.
+She is the mother of Valet de Chambre and acts as a nanny to Thomas Driscoll.
+Due to her son's overwhelming percentage of European ancestry and appearance, she switches him with Driscoll's son when the boys are infants, hoping to guarantee Chambers's freedom and an upper-class upbringing.